currentslab/fastlangid/README.md

 The training data for the supplement model was drawn from Common Crawl Corpus and [Currents API](https://currentsapi.services/en) internal language dataset.

-We wish to support cantonese language in the upcoming future.
-Feel free to contact us if you would like to provide related corpus.
+We wish to support Cantonese language in the upcoming future.
+Feel free to contact us if you would like to provide any related corpus.

 ## Install